vinyldns/rfcs/text/0000-ptr-correspondence.md

 1. For each PTR record found, attempt to delete the record set.
 If the user does not have permission, reject the change.

-### Create a PTR record set with PTR correspondance enabled
+### Create a PTR record set with PTR correspondence enabled

-1. System detects that a new PTR record set is to be created and the PTR correspondance flag is set to `true`
+1. System detects that a new PTR record set is to be created and the PTR correspondence flag is set to `true`
 2. Check that there is only 1 record in the PTR record set
 3. Lookup the corresponding A or AAAA record in our database to see if it already exists
 4. If it exists in VinylDNS, ensure that the user has access to make the change of the A or AAAA record
 5. Create or update the A or AAAA record set

-#### Exception Case: Multi-record PTR with PTR correspondance enabled
+#### Exception Case: Multi-record PTR with PTR correspondence enabled

-1. By the definition of PTR correspondance, there can be exactly **one** record in the record set.
+1. By the definition of PTR correspondence, there can be exactly **one** record in the record set.
 Reject the request with a failure message indicating that the request is malformed

 #### Exception Case: A or AAAA Record does not exist in VinylDNS database